Quasi-crystal

 layer_twisted = tb.extend_prim_cell(prim_cell, dim=dim)

-# Twist and shift twisted layer
+# Rotate and shift twisted layer

-tb.spiral_prim_cell(layer_twisted, angle=angle, center=center, shift=shift)
+tb.spiral_prim_cell(layer_twisted, angle=angle, center=center,

 # Remove unnecessary orbitals